teslamotors/vehicle-command/README.md

 This command creates an unencrypted private key, `key.pem`.

+*Note:* To skip the above key generation, pass the `-skip-tls` flag.
+This will allow you to run the server without creating a TLS key and certificate.

 ### Running the proxy server

 You can start the proxy server using the following command: